Emory College Summer Independent Internship Credit Option

 - Earn 1-credit towards total hours needed to graduate

 - Internship must take place between May - August, 2019.
 Internships for international students on an F-1 visa must take place during Emory's Summer term (May 14, 2019-August 9, 2019) in order to qualify for CPT.

 To be eligible for INTERN 496: Experiential Links to the Major, students must meet the following criteria:

 - Be currently enrolled in Emory College of Arts and Sciences: Business school students or students from all other schools are not eligible to participate.
 Students who have graduated are not eligible to participate.

 - Have declared a major by the time of application.

-- Be in good academic standing: Students on academic probation are not permitted to participate.
+- Be in good academic standing: Students on academic probation or honor code probation are not permitted to participate.